 I can honestly say this was the most effective and productive retreat we have had in my 11 years as ED.
 It seemed like you had known us for years.
 Your ability to get all the board members on the same page and to reach a consensus at the end of the day was remarkable. ~ Stephen Hyer, Executive Director, Washington Business Week

 Facilitation is all about making an activity smoother and more productive.
 You might want us to facilitate when you want to ensure a successful meeting, conference or problem-solving session.
-You need a facilitator when everyone needs to participate in the conversation, or guidance may be needed to stay on track, and or strong disagreement or emotions may be involved.
+You need a facilitator when everyone needs to participate in the conversation, or guidance may be needed to stay on track, or strong opinions or emotions may be involved.

 Retreats: